yuitaa/u2-patch-search/src/docs/v-605-fc20aea.md

 - Balance: Biomes can also be unlocked when playing classic mode
 - Bug fix: Bots tried to avoid non-activated bombs in versus
 - Bug fix: The new cartridges did not get sampled correctly in endless
+- Change: We default some AMD cards to OpenGL as there are often visual glichtes in both DX12 & Vulkan (you can still manually change the driver and we're trying to debug this issue)